Optofluidics: Companies and technology transfer

-Examples of Specific Applications
+Examples of specific applications

 Given the broad range of technologies that have already been developed in the field of microfluidics and the many potential applications of integrating optical components into these systems, the range of applications for optofluidic technology is vast.

-Laminar Flow Based Optofluidic Waveguides
+Laminar flow-based optofluidic waveguides

 Optofluidic waveguides are based on principles of traditional optical waveguides and microfluidic techniques used to maintain gradients or boundaries between flowing fluids.
 Yang et al. used microfluidic techniques based on laminar flow to generate fluid-based gradient-indices of refraction.
 This was implemented by flowing two cladding layers of deionized water ($n = 1.33$) around a core layer of ethylene glycol ($n = 1.43$).
 Using traditional microfluidic techniques to generate and maintain gradients of fluids, Yang et al. were able maintain refractive index profiles ranging from step-index profiles to depth-varying gradient-index profiles.
 This allowed for the novel and dynamic generation of complex waveguides.

-Optofluidic Photonic Crystal Fibers
+Optofluidic photonic crystal fibers

 Optofluidic Photonic-crystal fibers (PCFs) are traditional PFCs modified with microfluidic techniques.
 Photonic-crystal fibers are a type of fiber optic waveguide with cladding layers arranged in a crystalline fashion in their cross-sectional areas.
 Traditionally, these structured cladding layers are filled with a solid-state material with a different refractive indices or are hollow.
 Each cladded core then acts as a single mode fiber passing multiple light paths in parallel.
 Traditional PCFs are also limited to using hollow or solid-state cores that must be filled at the time of construction.
 This means that the material properties the PCFs were set at the time of construction and were limited to the material properties of solid-state materials.

 Viewig et al. used microfluidic technology to selectively fill sections of photonic crystal fibers with fluids that exhibit a high degree of Kerr nonlinearity such as toluene and carbon tetrachloride.
 Selectively filling hollow PFCs with fluid allows for control over thermal diffusion via spatial segregation and allows for the ability to pattern multiple different types of fluid.
 Using non-linear fluids, Vieweg et al. were able to generate a soliton continuum which has many applications for imaging and communications.

+Bubble laser

+A bubble laser can be created by add laser dye and smectic liquid crystal to soapy water and producing foam.
+The resulting optical cavity varies in resonant frequency depending on size, air pressure, and electric fields.